Spamming: New Zealand

 In October 2008, an international internet spam operation run from New Zealand was cited by American authorities as one of the world's largest, and for a time responsible for up to a third of all unwanted e-mails.
 In a statement the US Federal Trade Commission (FTC) named Christchurch's Lance Atkinson as one of the principals of the operation.
 New Zealand's Internal Affairs announced it had lodged a $200,000 claim in the High Court against Atkinson and his brother Shane Atkinson and courier Roland Smits, after raids in Christchurch.
 This marked the first prosecution since the Unsolicited Electronic Messages Act (UEMA) was passed in September 2007.

 The FTC said it had received more than three million complaints about spam messages connected to this operation, and estimated that it may be responsible for sending billions of illegal spam messages.
-The US District Court froze the defendants’ assets to preserve them for consumer redress pending trial.
+The US District Court froze the defendants' assets to preserve them for consumer redress pending trial.

 U.S. co-defendant Jody Smith forfeited more than $800,000 and faces up to five years in prison for charges to which he pleaded guilty.

 Bulgaria

-While most countries either outlaw or at least ignore spam, Bulgaria is the first and until now only one to legalize it.
-According to the Bulgarian E-Commerce act (Чл.5,6) anyone can send spam to mailboxes published as owned by a company or organization as long as there is a "clear and straight indication that the message is unsolicited commercial e-mail" ("да осигури ясното и недвусмислено разпознаване на търговското съобщение като непоискано") in the message body.
+Bulgaria permits unsolicited commercial messages (spam) provided that the messages are clearly marked as such, in accordance with the Bulgarian E-Commerce Act (ECA).
+Spam messages may not be sent to recipients who have opted out.
+When a user opts out, their email address is added to a public registry.
+Companies that send spam to addresses listed in this registry are subject to fines.
+In addition, the ECA prohibits sending spam from invalid addresses or when the sender's identity is concealed.

-This made lawsuits against Bulgarian ISP's and public e-mail providers with antispam policy possible, as they are obstructing legal commerce activity and thus violate Bulgarian antitrust acts.
-While there are no such lawsuits until now, several cases of spam obstruction are currently awaiting decision in the Bulgarian Antitrust Commission (Комисия за защита на конкуренцията) and can end with serious fines for the ISPs in question.
+The legal framework has enabled the possibility of lawsuits against Bulgarian Internet service providers (ISPs) and public email services that implement anti-spam policies, as such policies may be interpreted as obstructing legitimate commercial activity, potentially violating Bulgarian antitrust legislation.
+Although no lawsuits had been filed as of the last update, several cases involving alleged interference with the delivery of commercial messages were reportedly under review by the Bulgarian Antitrust Commission (Комисия за защита на конкуренцията).

-The law contains other dubious provisions — for example, the creation of a nationwide public electronic register of e-mail addresses that do not want to receive spam.
-It is usually abused as the perfect source for e-mail address harvesting, because publishing invalid or incorrect information in such a register is a criminal offense in Bulgaria.
+The law also includes controversial provisions, such as the creation of a nationwide public electronic register of email addresses belonging to entities that do not wish to receive unsolicited messages.
+Critics have raised concerns that the register is susceptible to abuse, particularly as a source for e-mail address harvesting, since submitting false or inaccurate information to the register constitutes a criminal offense under Bulgarian law.